10 Nov Get Paid to Care For A Loved One in Pennsylvania: A Guide

-Yes.
-A spouse or legal guardian is unable to provide home care services and be paid for them through the state program.
+Yes, there are restrictions.
+Specifically, a spouse (husband or wife) or legal guardian cannot provide home care services and be paid for them through the state Medicaid waiver program.
 Spouses can only provide informal support, i.e. unpaid support.
 In addition, restrictions do not allow individuals that hold power of attorney (POA) over the recipient of care to be compensated caregivers as well.

-Medicaid has set reimbursement rates that they pay home care agencies that provide caregivers, including family members, to those in need of home care services.
-Direct caregiver pay is shaped and limited by the reimbursement that the state and managed care plans through Community HealthChoices pay to home care agencies and other providers of care.
+Medicaid has fixed reimbursement rates that they pay home care agencies for direct care provided.
+This payment ultimately dictates what compensation that companies can provide caregivers, including family members, to those in need of home care services.

 Therefore, a family caregiver’s pay is limited by the reimbursement that home care agencies get.
 This rate is what Pennsylvania state allows for each hour of home care service as they are managed through Community HealthChoices.

 Because all home care agencies that pay family caregivers through the Medicaid waiver get the same payment, there is a small range that caregivers will find in their hourly pay.
 As a result, expect caregiver pay in greater Philadelphia and the Delaware Valley to lie between $10 and $14 per hour of care provided.
 Companies and their benefits packages will vary greatly.

 Therefore, it will be important to consider that when evaluating home care providers.
 Don’t forget to consider additional benefits too.
 For example, ongoing training opportunities, company culture, and other perks specific to each organization might be a part of a company’s package.
 Check out our guide to the highest paying home care agencies in Philadelphia right here!